 An LLC is structured in such a way as to protect your personal assets.
-Therefore, (Generally speaking) the officers are not libel for the debts of the corporation.
+Therefore, (Generally speaking) the officers are not liable for the debts of the corporation.

 Consider this a hybrid entity.
 It is a mixture of a sole proprietorship or a partnership AND a corporation.
 Also, it is designed to make it easier to start small businesses.
 (Note: a limited partnership would be commonly referred to as an LLP, in lieu of an LLC).

 Additionally, an LLC has exclusive rights to own company assets, to sue, or to be sued.
 The taxation formula is like a corporation.
 But its members have a single taxation process like a partnership.